lancewood1/cloud-native-course-errata/README.md

 - Skip the "Challenge" part of the lab in the document
 - Lab document assumes you are using Gradle.
 If you are using Maven, just add Maven dependency.
 - Why is `management.security.enabled` required to be set in `application.yml` or `application.properties`?
-- Add MemoryHealthIndicator: if the ratio of freeMemory/totalMemory is less than 0.9, return DOWN status.
-Otherwise, return UP status.
+- Add `MemoryHealthIndicator`: if the ratio of freeMemory/totalMemory is less than 0.9, return `DOWN` status.
+Otherwise, return `UP` status.

 ### Spring Cloud